-The department consists of 7 full-time certified Police Officers, 4 part-time certified Police Officers and the Crime Records Coordinator.
+The department consists of 7 full-time certified Police Officers, 2 part-time certified Police Officers, 2 part-time Public Safety Officers and the Crime Records Coordinator.
 To provide a safe campus for our students, staff, faculty and visitors, the department has certified police officers on patrol 24 hours a day during the majority of the school year.